Muaykak/so_long-42Bangkok/README.md

 The script will display various things on the screen show colors and also tracking mouse which I still don't know how all of this works

+Looked in to the main file and try to read and still doesn't help

+maybe the main X11 file will help